gtranchedone/AlgorithmsSwift/README.md

-# AlgorithmsSwift
+# Algorithms and Data Structures in Swift

-This repository contains a *work in progress* *Xcode Playground* containing Data Structures, Algorithms and Programming Interviews code challenges implemented in the [Swift Programming Language](https://developer.apple.com/swift/).
+This repository contains a *work in progress* **Xcode Playground** containing Data Structures, Algorithms and Programming Interviews code challenges implemented in the [Swift Programming Language](https://developer.apple.com/swift/).

 The goal of this repository is simply to collect the most famous Data Structures and Algorithms